Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.
+A lack of personal growth can make employees uncompetitive within an organization and the larger job market.

 How Do You Stay Competitive?

-- Continuous Education: Consider taking further courses, certifications or degree programs that are relevant to the profession.
+- Continuous Education: Consider taking additional courses, certifications or degree programs that are relevant to the field.

-- Transferable Skill Set Development: Spending time into developing skills needed by other related fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by fields that are connected.

 Negativity